asplake/agendashift-open/resources/15-minute-foto.md

   * Watch the video, familiarise yourself with the deck (even if you don’t intend to use it) and study these:
       * The generative pattern [Ideal, Obstacles, Outcomes (Idoo)] and the Core Activities [Discovery] and [Exploration]
-      * For further context, the pattern [Just-in-time Strategy Deployment] and the Core Activities [Mapping] and [Elaboration]
+      * For further context, the pattern [Right-to-Left Strategy Deployment] and the Core Activities [Mapping] and [Elaboration]
   * Consider attending a [Learning the Language of Outcomes] training workshop or one of our longer strategy workshops
   * Table groups of 3-5 people.
 4 is ideal
   * When introducing the game, take the time to demonstrate how the Clean Questions work: